-In figure 7 we show the integrated l-phonon signal as a function of power at different pulse lengths at $\theta=0$.
-We see that at low power that the energy in the l-phonons increases linearly with pulse length.
-Also this energy increases linearly with power at the lowest powers.
-At higher powers, the energy increases more slowly and the increase is slower for longer the pulse lengths.
+In Fig. 7 we show the integrated l-phonon signal as a function of power at different pulse lengths at $\theta = 0$.
+We see that at low power the energy in the l-phonons increases linearly with pulse length.
+Also, this energy increases with heater power but more slowly at higher powers and longer pulse lengths.
+We believe this is mainly due to an increase in the occupied solid-angle in momentum space.
 At higher powers, a larger fraction of the l-phonon energy is lost to the creation of h-phonons than at lower powers.